-Read first time 12/02/11.
+Read first time 12/12/11.
 Referred to Committee on Human Services & Corrections.

-- AN ACT Relating to mandatory reporting of child abuse or neglect by supervised persons; amending RCW 26.44.030; adding a new section to chapter 26.44 RCW; prescribing penalties; and providing an effective date. - 5 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 6 Sec.
-1. RCW 26.44.030 and 2009 c 480 s 1 are each amended to read 7 as follows: - 8 (1) A person is required to make a report of child abuse or neglect 9 to the proper law enforcement agency or to the department as provided 10 in RCW 26.44.040, if: - (a) ((When any)) The practitioner, county coroner or medical 11 12 examiner, law enforcement officer, professional school personnel, 13 registered or licensed nurse, social service counselor, psychologist, 14 pharmacist, employee of the department of early learning, licensed or 15 certified child care providers or their employees, employee of the 16 department, juvenile probation officer, placement and liaison specialist, responsible living skills program staff, HOPE center staff, 17 18 or state family and children's ombudsman or ((any)) volunteer in the 19 ombudsman's office has reasonable cause to believe that a child has suffered abuse or neglect((, he or she shall report such incident, or cause a report to be made, to the proper law enforcement agency or to the department as provided in RCW 26.44.040)).

-(b) ((When any person, in his or her official supervisory capacity with a nonprofit or for profit organization, has reasonable cause to believe that a child has suffered abuse or neglect caused by a person over whom he or she regularly exercises supervisory authority, he or she shall report such incident, or cause a report to be made, to the proper law enforcement agency, provided that the person alleged to have caused the abuse or neglect is employed by, contracted by, or volunteers with the organization and coaches, trains, educates, or counsels a child or children or regularly has unsupervised access to a child or children as part of the employment, contract, or voluntary service.
+- AN ACT Relating to reporting child abuse or neglect; amending RCW - 2 26.44.030; and adding a new section to chapter 28B.10 RCW. - 3 BE IT ENACTED BY THE LEGISLATURE OF THE STATE OF WASHINGTON: - 4 Sec.
+1. RCW 26.44.030 and 2009 c 480 s 1 are each amended to read 5 as follows: - 6 (1)(a) When any practitioner, county coroner or medical examiner, - 7 law enforcement officer, professional school personnel, registered or - 8 licensed nurse, social service counselor, psychologist, pharmacist, - 9 employee of the department of early learning, licensed or certified - 10 child care providers or their employees, employee of the department, - 11 juvenile probation officer, placement and liaison specialist, - 12 responsible living skills program staff, HOPE center staff, or state - 13 family and children's ombudsman or any volunteer in the ombudsman's office has reasonable cause to believe that a child has suffered abuse believe that a child has suffered abuse or neglect caused by a person over whom he or she regularly exercises supervisory authority, he or she shall report such incident, or cause a report to be made, to the proper law enforcement agency, provided that the person alleged to have caused the abuse or neglect is employed by, contracted by, volunteers with the organization and coaches, trains, educates, or counsels a child or children or regularly has unsupervised access to a child or children as part of the employment, contract, or voluntary service.
 No one shall be required to report under this section when he or she obtains the information solely as a result of a privileged communication as provided in RCW 5.60.060.